 For example, the SCIM attribute name has the sub-attribute familyName.
 The SCIM attribute name is mapped to the LDAP JSON attribute scimName.
 The search filter NAME.FAMILYNAME eq "Zweig" will not return a search result for an entry containing the specified value Zweig in the familyName sub-attribute.
-A search result for this entry is returned if the filter is specified instead as NAME.familyName.
-This is because the top-level attribute can be matched caseinsensitively but the sub-attribute can only be matched case-sensitively.
+A search result for this entry is returned if the filter is specified instead as NAME. familyName.
+This is because the top-level attribute can be matched case-insensitively but the sub-attribute can only be matched case-sensitively.

-Defining SCIM Sub Resource Type Handlers
+Define SCIM Sub Resource Type handlers

-SCIM Sub Resource Type Handlers may be used to define a SCIM sub resource type that may be used to process extended operations on a SCIM resource type.
-Sub resource types are used to retrieve session meta data that the Data Governance Broker stores with a user entry, such as consent information or account state.
-They are mainly used in the resource server role to exposes a per resource API for managing metadata that can not be managed using standard SCIM attributes.
+SCIM Sub Resource Type handlers are used to define a SCIM sub resource type to process extended operations on a SCIM Resource Type.
+A SCIM Sub Resource Type is an array of strings that corresponds to the name of the sub resource type that can be accessed by a scope.
+They are used to retrieve session meta data that the Data Governance Broker stores with a user entry, such as consent information or account state.
+Sub Resource Types are mainly used in the resource server role to exposes a per resource API for managing metadata that can not be managed using standard SCIM attributes.
 Like Resource Types, they are assigned to OAuth2 scopes.